pragma-/grafmon/README.md

 bar at the bottom of the window.

 To zoom the graph in to inspect lower valued lines, you can untick the checkboxes in the list on the left.
-Unticking checkboxes for lines with the highest peaks will hide the lines and the graph will zoom in to fit the next highest peaks.
+Unticking checkboxes for lines with the highest peaks will hide those lines and the graph will zoom in to fit the next highest peaks.